Kazusa-Azuma Station: Platforms

-Adjacent stations

 History

 Kazusa-Azuma Station opened on April 1, 1930 as a station on the Japanese Government Railway (JGR) Kihara Line.
 After World War II, the JGR became the Japanese National Railways (JNR).
 The station has been unattended since 1954, when scheduled freight operations were also discontinued.
 With the division and privatization of the Japan National Railways on April 1, 1987, the station was acquired by the East Japan Railway Company.
 On March 24, 1988, the Kihara Line became the Isumi Railroad Isumi Line.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 30 passengers daily.